 Like the preceding sign, Aquarius, Pisces can sometimes appear aloof or uninterested in what is “actually happening” but unlike Aquarius, Pisces does not appear this way because it is preoccupied with mental brilliance and what is possible; rather Pisces feels deeply and instinctively knows that in order for the forces of Love and Desire to live in the world and remain intact, submergence and escape from the world is sometimes necessary.
 With Pisces there is both a deepening and softening of the qualities of Love and Desire, just as Aphrodite and her child Eros dived down into the waves so must we.

-The presence of Aphrodite and Eros also clues us into some of the natural powers of Pisces – this sign influences our ability to be in harmony with ourselves and with others, to acknowledge and affirm our true desires, and to bring beauty into the world in every way possible.
+The presence of Aphrodite and Eros also clues us in to some of the natural powers of Pisces – this sign influences our ability to be in harmony with ourselves and with others, to acknowledge and affirm our true desires, and to bring beauty into the world in every way possible.
 Escapism is an attribute that Pisces is often accused of engaging in and this is where the cord or lasso that binds Aphrodite and Eros together becomes so essential to the story.

-In a practical manner the cord connects both figures to each other so that they are not lost to one another.
-Love that lacks Desire is cold and empty while Desire without Love has no solid root stock from which to grow.
+In a practical manner, the cord connects both figures to each other so that they are not lost to one another.
+Love that lacks Desire is cold and empty while Desire without Love has no solid rootstock from which to grow.
 Eros is of course the child of Aphrodite so this also speaks to our connection to our legacy…when we go into the depths to do our work, to heal from whatever needs to be healed, to find more beauty and bring it up and into the world, we would do well to remember that we do this as a part of the legacy that we leave in the world rather than at the expense of it.
-The cord of connection also does not allow either figure to fully escape, fully be pulled down to the bottom of the sea; instead its presence reminds both that they will and must emerge once more – hopefully far away from the force of destruction that threatens them.
+The cord of connection also does not allow either figure to fully escape, fully be pulled down to the bottom of the sea; instead, its presence reminds both that they will and must emerge once more – hopefully far away from the force of destruction that threatens them.

 Magically speaking cords and lassos are worked with to connect and to bind; specifically the work of binding an individual to the things, people, and values that matter most to them.
 This ability to fix ourselves to what matters most is one of the challenges we find in the sign of Pisces, but also the single act that best prevents us from becoming lost in our own oceanic depths.
 Pisces is often spoken of as the sign that feels more and more deeply than any other (Virgo and Scorpio beg to differ on that, though).
-The ocean is a frequently called upon metaphor to convey the literal depth of feeling that this sign experiences.
+The ocean is frequently called upon metaphor to convey the literal depth of feeling that this sign experiences.
 But one of the teachings of Pisces is that just because you feel something strongly, that does not make it necessarily true – knowing what really does matter most is the support that allows Pisces to emerge once more.

-Once upon a time there was a very poor fisherman who lived in a metal tub with his wife, for they were so poor that they did not even have money for a meager cottage.
-The fisherman was a kind and good man and his wife was always yelling at him and haranguing him.
+Once upon a time, there was a very poor fisherman who lived in a metal tub with his wife, for they were so poor that they did not even have money for a meager cottage.
+The fisherman was a kind and good man and his wife were always yelling at him and haranguing him.
 He did his best to make her happy while acknowledging that no matter what he did she would never be fully satisfied.

 Now it happened that one day the fisherman went out onto the water and caught a large, beautiful fish.
 Imagine his surprise when he hauled the fish onto the deck of his little boat and the fish cried out in pain, “Oh, oh, oh, the hook it hurts me so!”